7331NeMiSiS/Ansible-PFRest/Readme.md

     ---

     storage_ip: 1.1.1.1 #This is the IP of your array <br>
-    storage_username: maintenance #Storage Username to use<br>
+    storage_username: ma....ce #Storage Username to use example<br>
-    storage_password: raid-maintenance #Storage Password to use
+    storage_password: raid-ma....ce #Storage Password to use example

 # Running a playbook
 * Check the variables at the top align to your goal.